insurance dispute arbitration in San Diego, California 92138

 Arbitration War Story: The San Diego Insurance Dispute of 92138

 In the late summer of 2023, a seemingly straightforward insurance claim turned into a fierce arbitration battle in the heart of San Diego’s 92138 zip code.
-The story began on August 14, when Michael Harper, a local small business owner, filed a claim with Pacific Crest Insurance after a severe electrical fire damaged his storefront on Mira Mesa Boulevard.
+The story began on August 14, when the claimant, a local small business owner, filed a claim with Pacific Crest Insurance after a severe electrical fire damaged his storefront on Mira Mesa Boulevard.
 The initial damage estimate was $182,450, covering structural repairs, inventory loss, and business interruption.

 Pacific Crest Insurance promptly authorized an adjuster, Linda Carmichael, to evaluate the claim.
-Within two weeks, she returned with an assessment that sharply reduced the payout to $95,000, citing policy exclusions related to “negligent maintenance” and depreciation on equipment.
+Within two weeks, she returned with an assessment that sharply reduced the payout to $95,000, citing policy exclusions related to negligent maintenance” and depreciation on equipment.
 Harper, convinced the valuation was unfair, rejected the offer and elected arbitration, hoping a neutral third party would see the full extent of his losses.

 Tracy